jen729w/learn.johnnydecimal.com/src/md-spec/test2.md

 ## Nobody can find anything any more

 Thousands of emails.
 Hundreds of files.
 File structures created on a whim and six layers deep.
 Duplication of content, lost content. **We thought search would save us from this nightmare, but we were wrong.**

-The frustration I see in organisations is palpable.
-The time and energy wasted is unimaginable.

 ---